nasccped/jsmoke/docs/README.md

 ## A little about

-JSmoke is a java project manager intended to be simple and run fast enough that you forget you're using a manager.
+JSmoke is a Java project manager intended to be simple and run fast enough that you forget you're using a manager.

 ### Naming

-The _"JSmoke"_ comes from _"java smoke"_.
+The _"JSmoke"_ comes from _"Java smoke"_.
 A cup of coffee blazingly hot (written in Rust, btw).

 ### Why does JSmoke exists?

-When writing java programs, I noticed that a [Makefile] was kinda boring to rewrite every time a new project was created (still better than passing file paths by the cmdline).
-Even using [maven] or [gradle] looks bad.
+When writing Java programs, I noticed that a [Makefile] was kinda boring to rewrite every time a new project was created (still better than passing file paths by the cmdline).
+Even using [Maven] or [Gradle] looks bad.
 It's a too-heavy tooling for my simple todo-list.

 So I though: